Deep-Symmetry/bytefield-svg/README.md

 # bytefield-svg

-A Node module for generating byte field diagrams inspired by the LaTeX `bytefield` package using a Clojure-based domain specific language.
+A Node module for generating byte field diagrams inspired by the LaTeX `bytefield` package using a Clojure-based domain specific language (now built on top of https://github.com/borkdude/sci[sci].

 [![License](https://img.shields.io/badge/License-Eclipse%20Public%20License%202.0-blue.svg)](#license)

 ## Status

-This is at the proof-of-concept stage, but can already generate diagrams like [this one](https://deepsymmetry.org/images/test.svg) by
+This is just past the proof-of-concept stage, and can already generate diagrams like [this one](https://deepsymmetry.org/images/test.svg) by
 running: